IEE-TUGraz/GridTool/README.md

   <b>Figure 3.</b> Official grid map from the Austrian transmission operator APG (l.s) and final results from the GridTool displayed on a map (r.s).
 </p>

+### Warnings
+The GridTool provides the user with warnings in the MATLAB console if it detects incosistent data or other errors.
+To help the user with handling the warnings, they are explained here with possible solutions.

+* **ATTENTION!
+There is at least one way/node element which has a different amount of fields.
+It won't be imported!** : If the data exported from OSM has corrupted elements (hence, a field like "tags" is missing), this element will be ignored.
+A manual review of the *.json file is necessary.
+* **ATTENTION!
+Way element UID XY does not contain a field "voltage".
+This way won't be selected**: Lines that do not have a field 'voltage' will be skipped.
+The lines with the printed UID should be checked manually by the user.
+* **ATTENTION!
+UNKNOWN voltage level ("XYZ") in UID XY.
+This way won't be selected.**: This error can happen if the voltage level in the field "voltage" is either empty or text instead of a number.
+A manual review of that line with that UID in the *.json file is necessary.
+* **ATTENTION!
+Two/Three voltage levels ("XYZ") in UID XY.
+This way will be duplicated/tripled**: The user is informed, that a line has two or three voltage levels and the line is doupled/tripled.
+No immediate user action needed, but the user can check with other sources if this is correct.
+* **ATTENTION!
+Way Element UID XY has type "busbar" or "bay", but is too long.
+Length: X km of max.
+Y km.
+This way won't be added to the "busbar" exception list**: The user is informed that a line has a value "busbar" or "bay" but its length is longer than the length set in busbar_max_length.
+Therefore, this busbar is handled like a line for the following steps.
+* **ATTENTION!
+Unknown cable number ("X") in UID XY.
+This way won't be cloned automatically**: This can happen if a line has more than one voltage level and more than 2 cables.
+Based on the data the GridTool cannot know which voltage level has how many cables.
+This line is not cloned.
+A manual review of that line in the results is necessary.
+A check with other sources is recommended.
+* **ATTENTION: Real line lenght WON'T be calculted!
+Beeline-length (Luftlinie) will be used**: The user is informed, that bool.calculate_real_line_length is set to false and therefore the beeline-length (shortest distance between start and end nodes) is used in the results.
+* **ATTENTION!
+More than 12 voltage levels are selected.
+Colors of voltage lines do repeat now!
+It is recommended to select max.
+12 voltage levels**: For plotting the results, 12 colors for lines with different voltage levels that work good together have been defined.
+If there are more than 12 voltage levels the user is informed, that the colors repeat again.
+The user could define more colors in the MATLAB code.

 ## Use Cases
 The GridTool has been already used for research in different papers and projects.
 Some examples are listed below.